 Our expertise and experience with scientific imaging for laser glass, and the individual attention that we give to each design.
-If your project doesn't need that, by all means continue your search – it's quite usual for us to make a referral rather than do the work, if those skills aren't required.
+If these skills aren't required, we won't hesitate to make a referral rather than do the work.

 Why is shipping so high?

-We mainly use Fedex Ground in the US, which isn't generally too bad, but there's no denying overseas shipping can be brutal.
-The US post office doesn't offer any international service that is both reliable and cheap, so we use either Priority Mail or Express Mail.
-Glass is also just heavy: an 80mm cube is over 3 pounds, a 100mm cube over 6 pounds.
+We use Fedex Ground in the US, which isn't usually too bad, but there's no denying overseas shipping can be brutal.
+We use either the US postal service, either Priority Mail or Express Mail, as these are much cheaper than Fedex.
+Glass is heavy: an 80mm cube is over 3 pounds, a 100mm cube over 6 pounds.